ntate6630/SC126-running-CP-M-at-36864-MHz/README.md

 Type FAST to run the utility.

 Youtube video shows demonstration of before and after running the overclock utility.
+(NOTE this demo video is now old and does not reflect the latest updates.)

 https://www.youtube.com/watch?v=JDSr2Kb83AI